+What are ‘cookies’?
 ‘Cookies’ are small text files that are stored by the browser (e.g. Internet Explorer, Google Chrome, Safari) on your computer, tablet device or mobile phone.
 They allow websites to store such things as user preferences.
 You can think of cookies as providing a “memory” for the website, enabling it to recognise a user and respond appropriately.

 Site operating cookies: This type of cookie is required for the proper functioning of the website.
 Examples include:

 - Session cookies assigned to each new visitor to allow proper communication between your internet browser and our web servers.

+How do I turn cookies off?
+It is usually possible to stop your browser accepting cookies, or to stop it accepting cookies from a particular website.
 All modern browsers allow you to change your cookie settings.
 These settings will typically be found in the ‘options’ or ‘preferences’ menu of your browser.
-In order to understand these setttings, the following links may be helpful, otherwise you should use the ‘Help’ option in your browser for more details.
+In order to understand these settings, the following links may be helpful, otherwise you should use the ‘Help’ option in your browser for more details.